w3c/wai-bcase/index.md

 Accessible design is by nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
-Just as in the built environment where everyone takes advantage of curbcuts, automatic door openers, ramps, and other disability accommodations - so it is on the web.
+In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other disability accommodations.
+On the web, such accommodations can be used by everyone, too.

-For example, in the early 2000’s as the online world increasingly adopted mobile devices to browse the web, imagine the delight of those who were committed to and had designed for accessibility.
-Accessible web sites were in many cases more mobile-ready.
+For example, in the early 2000’s as the online world increasingly adopted mobile devices to browse the web, imagine the delight of those who were already committed to and had designed for accessibility.
+Accessible, standards compliant web sites were in many cases more mobile-ready.
 This led to the responsive-design trend that has accessibility at its core.[^4]

-Another example from the early 2000’s was the promotion of the iUniversity program delivered to colleges via the iPod by Apple.
-When the 26-campus University of California system prohibited its teachers from using the application due to the inaccessibility of iPod controls for blind students, Apple responded with innovation.
-They implemented voice activated controls which evolved into the voice interactions so widely used on iPhones today.
+Another example from the early 2000’s was the promotion of the iPod University program delivered to colleges via the iPod by Apple.
+When the 26-campus University of California system prohibited its teachers from using the application due to the inaccessibility of iPod controls for blind students, Apple responded not with litigation but with innovation.
+They implemented voice output in the iPod Classic in 2007 and introduced VoiceOver - voice activated controls - to the iPhone in 2009.
+With Apple's acquisition of Siri in 2010, the company integrated a personal assistant that responds to voice input within the iOS.
+Siri's wide adoption by the general public played a large part in the development and growth of the mobile Web.
+These technology advances have lead to even wider innovation with the plethora of personal digital assistants in many homes and offices.

 #### Case Study – Google